Hollow Moon: Vasin-Shcherbakov "spaceship" conjecture

 In 1970, Michael Vasin and Alexander Shcherbakov, of the Soviet Academy of Sciences, advanced a hypothesis that the Moon is a spaceship created by unknown beings.
 The article was entitled "Is the Moon the Creation of Alien Intelligence?" and was published in Sputnik, the Soviet equivalent of Reader's Digest.
 The Vasin-Shcerbakov hypothesis was reported in the West that same year.

-Their hypothesis relies heavily on the suggestion that large lunar craters, generally assumed to be formed from meteor impact, are generally too shallow and have flat or even convex bottoms.
-They hypothesized that small meteors are making a cup-shaped depression in the rocky surface of the moon while the larger meteors are drilling through a rocky layer and hitting an armoured hull underneath.

 The authors reference earlier speculation by astrophysicist Iosif Shklovsky, who suggested that the Martian moon Phobos was an artificial satellite and hollow; this has since been shown not to be the case.
-Sceptical author Jason Colavito points out that all of their evidence is circumstantial, and that, in the 1960s, the atheistic Soviet Union promoted the ancient astronaut concept in an attempt to undermine the West's faith in religion.
+Skeptical author Jason Colavito points out that all of their evidence is circumstantial, and that, in the 1960s, the atheistic Soviet Union promoted the ancient astronaut concept in an attempt to undermine the West's faith in religion.

 "Perfect" solar eclipses

 In 1965, author Isaac Asimov observed: "What makes a total eclipse so remarkable is the sheer astronomical accident that the Moon fits so snugly over the Sun.
 The Moon is just large enough to cover the Sun completely (at times) so that a temporary night falls and the stars spring out. [...]
 The Sun's greater distance makes up for its greater size and the result is that the Moon and the Sun appear to be equal in size. [...]
 There is no astronomical reason why Moon and Sun should fit so well.
 It is the sheerest of coincidence, and only the Earth among all the planets is blessed in this fashion."

 Since the 1970s, conspiracy theorists have cited Asimov's observations on solar eclipses as evidence of the Moon's artificiality.
 Mainstream astronomers reject this interpretation.
 They note that the angular diameters of Sun and Moon vary by several percent over time and do not actually "perfectly" match during eclipses.
 Nor is Earth the only planet with such a satellite: Saturn's moon Prometheus has roughly the same angular diameter as the Sun when viewed from Saturn.